Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Helpers.md

 Choose the `helpers` module when you mainly need:

 - data conversion and rendering,
+- world-facing utility objects such as displays, mannequins, and inventory controllers,
 - geometry or math utilities,
+- scheduling helpers,
 - lightweight compile-time sugar over vanilla commands.

 Choose the [`oop` module](/docs/oop/utilities) when you need named gameplay objects such as players, teams,